 Take a Summer Course

 If you’re looking for a quick way to find out what it’s like to take courses with us, sign up for a course from our Summer Program in International Security.
-This July we are offering a three day course, Pandemics, Bioterrorism, and International Security, as well as a two day seminar, Terrorism Analysis.
+This July we are offering a three day course, Pandemics, Bioterrorism, and International Security.

 Come for a Visit